Team Trees

 Team Trees (stylized as #TEAMTREES) is a collaborative fundraiser that raised 20 million U.S. dollars before the start of 2020 to plant 20 million trees.
 The initiative was started by American YouTubers MrBeast and Mark Rober, and was mostly supported by YouTubers.
 All donations go to the Arbor Day Foundation, a tree planting organization that pledges to plant one tree for every U.S. dollar donated.
 The Arbor Day Foundation began planting in January 2020 with plans to end "no later than December 2022".
 It is estimated that 23 million trees would take up 210 km2 of land, absorb around 1.6 million tons of carbon and remove 116 thousand tons of pollutants from the atmosphere.

+As of September 5, 2026, the project has raised over 25,141,640, exceeding the fundraiser's goal to plant 20 million trees.
+As anticipated, more than 20 million trees have been planted.

 Background

 The idea started on May 24, 2019, when a fan suggested on Reddit that MrBeast (Jimmy Donaldson) should plant 20 million trees to celebrate reaching 20 million subscribers on YouTube.
 The idea spread across YouTube, Reddit, and Twitter, mostly in the form of memes.
 The idea may have been related to the 2019 Amazon rainforest wildfires.
 American YouTuber, engineer, and inventor Mark Rober partnered directly with Donaldson to launch the fundraiser.
 On October 25, 2019, Donaldson uploaded a YouTube video explaining his plan, which claimed the top spot on YouTube's trending page, and caused numerous YouTubers to join the movement.

 The trees will be planted "in a variety of forests on public and private lands in areas of great need" starting in January 2020.
 The goal is to have them planted "no later than December 2022".

-As of July 31, 2025, the project has raised over $24,910,612 exceeding the fundraiser's goal to plant 20 million trees.
-As anticipated, more than 20 million trees have been planted.

 Efficacy

-As of April 2025, only 6% of the original 2,000 trees planted in one area were extant.
+The Arbor Day Foundation has recorded and mapped every tree planted with the program.
+As of September 1, 2026, 25,122,450 trees have been planted across 30,475 acres at 104 projects worldwide.